-I don’t know about you, but it seems like for many parents, has become their “go-to” reaction, especially in these stressful times of pandemic living and learning.
-Many well-meaning, well-intentioned parents feel that yelling is the only way they can get their kids to listen or take them seriously.
+I don’t know about you, but it seems like for many parents, yelling has become their “go-to” reaction, especially in these stressful times of pandemic living and learning.
+Many well-meaning, well-intentioned parents often tell me they feel that yelling is the only way they can get their kids to listen or take them seriously.
 Been there?
 Yep, me too!

-You see, even though I’m a parent coach, I *still* find myself yelling from time to time, even when I know I “shouldn’t,” because, like all of us, I’m human.
+You see, even though I’m a parent coach, I *still* find myself losing my temper from time to time, even though I know I “shouldn’t.”
+Because, like all of us, I’m human.
 Those triggers can often take us by surprise and show up when we least expect it.
 Can you relate?
 You’re not alone!

-Consider, for a moment, what it feels like to be yelled at.
-Yelling signals the brain that a threat is looming.
-When the brain senses a threat, it moves into fight/flight/freeze mode.
+In other words, yelling signals the brain that a threat is near.
+When the brain senses a threat, the amygdala becomes activated and moves into fight/flight/freeze mode.
 This is when you may see, for example, defensiveness/back talk/yelling back (fight), running into another room (flight) or blank stares (freeze).
-Unfortunately, by this point, kids have already tuned out.
-They’re more focused on self-preservation and will do whatever their temperament dictates as a way of “protecting” themselves.
-The original message gets lost and the relationship enters shaky ground.
+Unfortunately, by this point, our kids have already tuned us out and for good reason.
+They’re focused on self-preservation and will do whatever their unique temperament dictates, as a way of instinctually protecting themselves.
+Our original message gets lost and the relationship enters shaky ground.

-Many parents turn to yelling as a way to exert control, but have you ever noticed that you may resort to yelling when you’re actually feeling OUT of control??
+Many parents turn to yelling as a way to feel “in control,” but have you ever noticed that you may resort to yelling when you’re actually feeling OUT of control??
 We can’t expect our kids to control their behavior if we’re unable to control our own.

 Here are 8 steps to help you yell less and connect more:

 2.)
-Notice the feelings that come up.
-Anger?
-Irritation?
+Notice the feelings that come up – Anger?
+Fear?
 Frustration?
 Powerlessness?
-Defeat?
+Shame?

 4.)
-Challenge and replace those thoughts – “My child is still learning.”
-“My child is not out to get me.”
+Challenge and replace those thoughts – “My child is still learning and isn’t out to get me.”
 “He’s having a problem, not being a problem.”
-“I can help him/her learn a kinder way of speaking to me.”
+“I can help her learn a kinder way of speaking to me.”
 “This isn’t an emergency.”
 “I can handle this calmly and respectfully.”
 “I need to focus on connecting before correcting.”

 6.)
-Let your kids know about your plan and the commitment you are making to reduce your yelling.
-Invite them to help you come up with a silent signal (peace sign, hand over their heart, finger on their lips) that they can do when they sense you’re hitting your boiling point.
+Let your kids know about your plan and the commitment you are making to reduce your yelling – Invite them to help you come up with a silent signal (peace sign, hand over their heart, finger on their lips) that they can do when they sense you’re about to lose it.
 Tell them it will serve as your reminder to pause and choose another tone.
 The discussion may sound something like, “I know I’ve been yelling a lot.
-I’m sure it doesn’t feel good to you and it certainly doesn’t feel good to me either.
-I love you and, it’s not ok for me to yell at you.
+I’m sure it doesn’t feel good to you and it definitely doesn’t feel good to me either.
+I love you very much and, it’s not ok for me to yell at you.
+It’s not respectful.
 I want to let you know that I’ve come up with a plan for what I can do instead of yelling.
 You may see me taking lots of deep breaths, or you may see me walking away.
 You may even see me give myself a hug!
-I yell when I’m angry/frustrated (etc) and it’s my job to take charge of my feelings and reactions and speak to you with respect.
-I may need some support and would love your help in coming up with a signal you can use when you see I’m starting to lose my patience (ask what they like best).
+I yell when I’m angry/frustrated/afraid (etc.) and it’s my job to take charge of my feelings and reactions and speak to you with kindness and respect.
+I may need some support and would love your help in coming up with a signal you can use when you see I’m starting to lose my patience (ask what signal they like best).
 That signal can help me get back on track.
 If you forget, that’s ok.
 I’m working on remembering myself.
-Please know how much I love you and care about our relationship.”
+Please know I love you no matter what and care about our relationship.”

 7.)
-If you end up yelling, do you best to recognize it, take responsibility by apologizing, let your child know what you will do differently next time and focus on reconnecting.
-For example, “I yelled at you and that wasn’t ok.
+If you end up yelling, do your best to acknowledge your behavior, take responsibility by apologizing, let your child know what you will do differently next time and focus on reconnecting – For example, “I yelled at you and that wasn’t ok.
 I apologize.
-It’s not ok for me to speak to you that way.
-Next time, I will walk into the other room and take deep breaths like this (show them).
-I’m sorry.
+It’s not ok for me to speak to you that way, it’s not respectful.
+Next time, I will walk into the other room and take deep breaths like this (show him/her).
+Again, I’m sorry.
 I don’t know about you, but I could sure use a hug!”

 8.)
 Practice, practice, practice and be kind to yourself – Remind yourself that we all make mistakes.
 Thankfully, our kids don’t need us to be perfect, that’s a lot to live up to!
 Be gentle with yourself…you’re learning new skills right alongside your kids.

 I completely recognize this is not an easy habit to break!
 The good news?
 You don’t have to go through it alone.
 Please feel free to reach out if you’d like a little support from someone who’s been there! 😉